MicrosoftDocs/power-platform/power-platform/admin/web-application-requirements.md

 ## Support for Microsoft Internet Explorer and Microsoft Edge Legacy

 Internet Explorer support ends Aug 17th, 2021 and Microsoft Edge Legacy support ended March 2021.
-We recommend that you use switch to Microsoft Edge (based on Chromium) instead.
-See [What is the Lifecycle policy for Internet Explorer?](/lifecycle/faq/internet-explorer-microsoft-edge) for more details on the support ending for Internet Explorer and Microsoft Edge Legacy with model-driven apps.
+We recommend that you switch to Microsoft Edge (based on Chromium) instead.
+See [Supported web browsers and mobile devices](supported-web-browsers-and-mobile-devices.md) for more details on the support ending for Internet Explorer and Microsoft Edge Legacy with model-driven apps.

 Starting with 2021 Wave 2, users on older browser versions will see the following warning message.
 This will be updated with each release to ensure user performance and allow the product to take advantage of newest browser capabilities for a better experience.